Office of Labor-Management Standards (OLMS)

 On July 1, 2016, the Office of Management and Budget approved the Office of Labor-Management Standards’ (OLMS) revisions to the information collection request 1245-0003, as well as the Form LM-2, LM-3, and LM-4 Labor Organization Annual Report instructions.
 See the approved collection at http://www.reginfo.gov/public/do/PRAViewICR?ref_nbr=201604-1245-001.

 Specifically, labor organizations covered by the Labor-Management Reporting and Disclosure Act (LMRDA), and similar statutes, must file annual financial disclosure reports.
 Since 2005, OLMS has required the largest labor organizations, those with $250,000 or more in total annual receipts, to submit their financial disclosure form, the Form LM-2, electronically.
 OLMS has permitted, but not required smaller unions, those that file the Form LM-3 and Form LM-4 to file electronic reports.
 To file electronically, labor unions use the Electronic Forms System, which allows anyone with a web-enabled computer to complete, sign, and electronically file without any cost and without downloading special software.
-Under the new rule, OLMS will require all these filers to file electronically.
+Under the new rule, OLMS requires all these filers to file electronically.

 There are many benefits to electronic filing.
 Electronic reporting contains error checking and trapping functionality, as well as online, context-sensitive help, which improves the completeness and accuracy of the reporting.
 Electronic filing is more efficient for reporting entities, results in more immediate availability of the reports on the agency’s public disclosure website, and improves the efficiency of OLMS in processing the reports and in reviewing them for reporting compliance.
 In contrast, paper reports must be scanned and processed for data entry before they can be posted online for disclosure, which delays their availability for public review.